zukunft/zukunft.com/docs/code_functions_all.md

     \-- report - section for function report not yet defined that it should be interface in /system/system_time_list.php
     \-- show_total - section for function show_total not yet defined that it should be interface in /system/system_time_list.php
     \-- section_report - section for function section_report not yet defined that it should be interface in /system/system_time_list.php
+    \-- reset_section - section for function reset_section not yet defined that it should be interface in /system/system_time_list.php
     \-- add - section for function add not yet defined that it should be modify in /system/system_time_list.php
 \-- user_list
     \-- lst - section for function lst not yet defined that it should be set and get in /user/user_list.php